LokeshPareek089/LokeshPareek089-langsmith-MAT496/README.md

      Changed Prompt from Assistant to a Philosopher.
      Updated RAG Application's code from Hardcoded prompt to one that is connected to PrompHub.

- * Lesson 4: Prompt Canvas
+ * Lesson 4: Prompt Canvas:
    * Summary:
      I learnt how to modify Prompts easily with an AI assistant using Prompt Canvas.